 "Navigating Ramadan" This talk will explore the different experiences of those observing in Ramadan.
 While fasting is a key aspect, Ramadan is much more than abstaining from food and drinks from dawn to sunset.
 Living in the West presents unique challenges - balancing daily commitments (with spiritual worship), engaging with communities and maintaining 'normal' routines.
 Additionally, not everyone is able to fast, and Ramadan should not be solely defined by that.
 This talk will delve deeper into the significance of Ramadan (beyond fasting), as well as discuss how others can engage in the spirit of Ramadan in many meaningful ways.

-- Farhaan Wali, Senior Lecturer in Religion:
+- Farhaan Wali, Senior Lecturer in Religion at Bangor University

 " Fasting is a practice found across religious traditions, from Ramadan in Islam to Lent in Christianity, Yom Kippur in Judaism, and Ekadashi in Hinduism.
 But beyond abstaining from food, what deeper meanings does fasting hold?
 This talk explores how fasting shapes religious identity, strengthens social solidarity, and offers personal and spiritual transformation.
 In an era of consumerism and instant gratification, what can these traditions teach us about self-discipline, resilience, and ethical living?
 Join us for an engaging discussion on the role of fasting in faith and society.